Kjørnes

-Kjørnes is a small village area in the municipality of Sogndal in Vestland county, Norway.
-It is located at the inner part of the Sogndalsfjorden, about 3.5 km southeast of the municipal center of Sogndalsfjøra and about 6.5 km northwest of the village of Kaupanger.
+Kjørnes is a small village area in Sogndal Municipality in Vestland County, Norway.
+It is located at the inner part of the Sogndalsfjorden, about 3.5 km southeast of the village of Sogndalsfjøra and about 6.5 km northwest of the village of Kaupanger.

 Kjørnes is a suburb or bedroom community for the village of Sogndalsfjøra.
 The village area sits along Norwegian National Road 5 on the steep, forested, hill leading down to the shore of the fjord.

-The 0.42 km2 village has a population (2019) of 804 and a population density of 2283 PD/km2.
+The 0.42 km2 village has a population (2025) of 959 and a population density of 2283 PD/km2.